-- · the Layout selected from the Remote Control Manager window - the media type (clip, playlist, train, playlist element or timeline) loaded on the channel controlled by the remote.
+- the Left button is pressed before the Action button or not - · the Layout selected from the Remote Control Manager window - the media type (clip, playlist, train, playlist element or timeline) loaded on the channel controlled by the remote.

 The following tables gives a brief description of the action of each Action button.
 The media types on which the Action button has an effect are mentioned in bold in the Description column.